Grad.Dip.Ed., B.Mus.Hons., Grad.Cert.Mu.St., Dip.ABRSM

-Emily founded Connecting the Dots in Music in 2018, following her passion and commitment to demonstrating a more connected way of working in music that prioritises true community engagement.
+Emily founded Connecting the Dots in Music in 2018, seeking to demonstrate a more connected way of working that prioritises true community engagement.
 With an aim to proving the significant possibilities that collaboration holds, Emily has conceived and delivered a growing portfolio of pioneering projects - each one addressing an identified need within the current music ecosystem.
-The level of innovation and positive community impact of her most recent initiatives has received international attention by organisations including Carnegie Hall, London Symphony Orchestra, Jeunesses Musicales International and the Kennedy Center for the Performing Arts.
-By establishing Lullaby Project Australia, Emily built an international partnership between Connecting the Dots in Music and Carnegie Hall.
+These initiatives have received international attention by organisations including Carnegie Hall, London Symphony Orchestra, Jeunesses Musicales International and the Kennedy Center for the Performing Arts.
+By establishing Lullaby Project Australia, Emily formed an international partnership between Connecting the Dots in Music and Carnegie Hall.

-Selected to the Global Leaders Program in 2020, and supported by Arts SA, Emily is committed to achieving positive social impact through music and strengthening worldwide connections.
+Selected to the Global Leaders Program in 2020, and supported by Arts SA, Emily seeks to achieve positive social impact through music and strengthening worldwide connections.

-As a recipient of a 2019 Arts SA Individual Development Grant, Emily spent time with numerous arts organisations, government bodies and music leaders in the UK and US.
+As a recipient of a 2019 Arts SA Development Grant and a 2014 NGS Scholarship holder, Emily has spent time with numerous arts organisations, government bodies and music leaders in the UK and US, including Berlin Philharmonic Orchestra, Voces8, London Symphony Orchestra, Wigmore Hall.
 She explored different examples of education partnerships, collaborative structures and collective leadership approaches, with a view to tailoring a unique platform for South Australia.
-In 2014, she won a NGS Scholarship to travel overseas to learn about creative collaborations involving leading arts organisations and educational institutions, including the Berlin Philharmonic Orchestra, Voces8, London Symphony Orchestra, Wigmore Hall, Birmingham Symphony Orchestra and Aldeburgh Music.
-She was invited to present her research and concept to the SA Premier and Economic Advisory Panel in late 2019.
+In late 2019, Emily presented her research and concept to the SA Premier and Economic Advisory Panel.

-From 2013-2018, Emily led the Learning & Community Engagement Program for the Adelaide Symphony Orchestra, where she overhauled and redesigned the organisation’s education program.
-Her unique student mentorship and workforce development initiatives, community partnerships, and cutting-edge creative projects have been widely acknowledged.The Petrushka Project – the first creative program of its kind by an Australian orchestra and a 2016 Ruby Awards finalist – saw 32 young musicians work with acclaimed artist Paul Rissmann to collectively reimagine one of Stravinsky’s ballet scores.
+From 2013-2018, she led the Learning & Community Engagement Program for the Adelaide Symphony Orchestra, where she overhauled and redesigned the organisation’s education program.
+Her unique student mentorship and artist development initiatives, community partnerships, and cutting-edge creative projects have been broadly acknowledged.The Petrushka Project, directed by Paul Rissmann, was the first creative program of its kind by an Australian orchestra and a 2016 Ruby Awards finalist.

-Highly respected across the community for her passion and commitment to access and innovation in music, Emily sits on the Board of Young Adelaide Voices, and has previously served as a council member of the Australian Society for Music Education and Kodály SA.
+Respected across the community, Emily sits on the Board of Young Adelaide Voices, and has previously served as a council member of the Australian Society for Music Education and Kodály SA.
 Emily was instrumental in establishing the SA Music Education Roundtable in 2015 and was an Artistic Vibrancy Peer of the Adelaide Symphony Orchestra in 2019.

-As a music educator and conductor, Emily works as a Director of Strings, conductor and secondary music teacher.
+As a music educator and conductor, Emily works as a Director of Strings and secondary Music Teacher.
 She has researched & developed a unique integrated approach to instrumental learning, involving a study trip to Helsinki in 2008, and the writing of a string teaching resource String Song.